 First install the devtools package from your usual package repository, and then use “devtools::install_github(“tidyverse/ggplot2”)” to install the development version.

-library(sf) library(dplyr) devtools::install_github("tidyverse/ggplot2") library(stringr) library(viridis) library(hrbrthemes)# optional - but awesome and highly recommended library(extrafont)# optional, might be required if you are a windows user and want to use hrbrthemes
+library(sf) library(dplyr) devtools::install_github("tidyverse/ggplot2") library(stringr) library(viridis) library(hrbrthemes) # optional - but recommended library(extrafont) # optional, might be required if a Windows user wanting to use hrbrthemes

 You’ll see I’m using hrbrthemes - which is very, very nice indeed.
 You are free to use other themes of course, but if you haven’t at least tried hrbrthemes then do yourself a favour.
 This was the first time I’d used it and it’s definitely my default for the foreseeable future.